-A Taranaki gate is just a few strands of wire held in place by battens – a simple, make-do device, but one that can be tricky to open and close.
-Despite its name, there is no evidence that the gate was invented in Taranaki.
-The Taranaki gate is fast approaching extinction – gates in the 2000s are more likely to be a couple of electrified tapes than the old, ingenious solution.
+A Taranaki gate is a few strands of wire held in place by battens – a simple, make-do device that can be tricky to open or close.
+Despite its name, there is no evidence that it was invented in the region.
+The Taranaki gate is fast approaching extinction – ‘gates’ in the 2000s are more likely to be a couple of electrified tapes.

 Using this item